rkyzk/ecopost/README.md

 |62| code in ln 14-18 | go to "Write Stories."
 Enter "test blog 3" for title; "content" for "content" | Click on "Submit" | a dialog box will show up and say "After submiiting your post, you won't be able to update or delete it.
 Would you like to proceed?" | The message "After submiiting your post, you won't be able to update or delete it.
 Would you like to proceed?" shows up in a dialog box| pass|2023/4/30|

 ### Test summary
+For the most part the features are functioning normally.
+Tests that failed are as follows:
-All features are functioning normally except for "Remember me" function in the test no. 35. in general clicking on the check box "Remember me" prepopulates the password for the user when the same user tries to logs in the next time.
+- "Remember me" function in the test no. 35. in general clicking on the check box "Remember me" prepopulates the password for the user when the same user tries to logs in the next time.
 But as the test result suggests, the password doesn't get prepopulated.
 It needs to be fixed in the future.

 - - -